mongodb-labs/symfony-mongodb/README.md

 ## Collection Usage

-To inject a collection, you can either call the `selectCollection` method on a `Client` or `Database` instance.
+To inject a collection, you can either call the `getCollection` method on a `Client` or `Database` instance.
 For convenience, the `#[AutowireCollection]` attribute provides a quicker alternative:

 ```php